 Yes, the holidays can be a stressful time and keeping a positive outlook is easier said than done.
 However, your eating habits do not need to suffer.
 Try choosing the healthy option when possible and if you do end up giving in to an emotional craving, don’t feel too bad about it.
 We all cope with stress in our own ways.

-If you want to find comfort in something other than food, explore other options - a walk around the neighbourhood, some quality time with a loved one, a puzzle or a game, whatever helps you deal with the stress and shift your attention elsewhere.
+If you want to find comfort in something other than food, explore other options - a walk around the neighborhood, some quality time with a loved one, a puzzle or a game, whatever helps you deal with the stress and shift your attention elsewhere.